-Managing an endless stream of passwords is now a fact of life.
-The temptation to get complacent and use the same one on repeat is real.
+Managing an endless stream of passwords is now a fact of life, and the temptation to reuse the same one is real.
 But experts warn that strong and varying passwords are key to keeping your personal information safe.
-Now is the time to commit to stronger passwords for all of your online accounts and devices.
-Here’s how:
+Create more secure passwords with these three things in mind While there’s no one way to build a memorable, hard-to-break password, the good ones do have some things in common:

-They’re long (aim for at least 10 to 12 characters, but 16 to 18 or even 20 is even better)
+They’re long (aim for at least 10 to 12 characters, but 16 to 20 is even better)

 They avoid common names, places and dictionary words